ReproNim/reproman/docs/source/sandbox/hierarchy.rst

   That makes it somewhat inflexible since probably "orchestrating" of the Distribution's should be done outside of their classes, and they should just be provided necessary pieces of the "provenance" depending on their types.
-  So e.g. `install_packages` should get a list of versioned packages and the `environment` to be used to install them
+  So e.g. `install_packages` should get a list of versioned packages and the `session` to be used to install them

   - __init__()  -- leave agnostic of the "provenance"?
-     possibly provide with environment to operate on? (shared state among all methods)
+     possibly provide with session to operate on? (shared state among all methods)

   - initiate(
      dist_spec: distribution portion of the specification
-     environment: the environment to operate in
+     session: the session to operate in
     )

     might want to do
-    - necessary checks if environment is compatible with this distribution and possibly is already satisfied (could be useful to be able to use functionality from trace!)
+    - necessary checks if session is compatible with this distribution and possibly is already satisfied (could be useful to be able to use functionality from trace!)
-    - instruct already pre-setup environment to install necessary "packages" (see [INST])
+    - instruct already pre-setup session to install necessary "packages" (see [INST])

   - install_packages(
-      packages: list of "Package"s of known to it types, environment,
+      packages: list of "Package"s of known to it types, session,
     )
     Could may be even just consume regular string(s) whenever no specific details are needed

   - resolve_name(
       name: list of software/data names (possibly with versions?! mneh for now),
-      environment: optional
+      session: optional
     ) -> string or None
     so that top level Environment could request to install e.g. 'svn', 'pip', etc.
-    We might even 'sense' if such a package is available already (thus environment) option.
+    We might even 'sense' if such a package is available already (thus session) option.

     Might store a set of predefined resolutions (e.g. svn -> subversion, singularity -> singularity-container) which is  specific to distributions

-    TODO future:  think how it would link into some packages requiring tune up of the environment or sourcing some env files specific to different distros.
+    TODO future:  think how it would link into some packages requiring tune up of the session or sourcing some env files specific to different distros.

-- Q: could/should environment be specified at __init__ time or just memorized by 'initiate' call, since we unlikely to re-use the same object for different environments
+- Q: could/should session be specified at __init__ time or just memorized by 'initiate' call, since we unlikely to re-use the same object for different sessions

 resource.base.Resource base class